theron-wang/otr4j/README.md

     - ☐ Base "Extra Symmetric Key" available for use.
     - ☐ Derived keys according to OTRv4 prescribed derivation
 - API support:
-  - ☐ verify if API still fully suitable for clients to adopt.
+  - ☐ Verify if API still fully suitable for clients to adopt.
-  - ☐ ability to import/export DSA and EdDSA key pairs, such that `ClientProfile`s can be persisted/restored.
+  - ☐ Ability to import/export DSA and EdDSA key pairs, such that `ClientProfile`s can be persisted/restored.
   - ☐ `OtrKeyManager` was removed.
 Evaluate whether this is a problem for adopters.
 (I prefer to leave it out or put it in its own repository.)
 - Misc
   - ☑ Set flag `IGNORE_UNREADABLE` also for OTRv3 DISCONNECT and all SMP messages.